Diversity in USA

 • Increasing Diversity: Over the past decade, the U.S. has become more racially and ethnically diverse due to factors such as immigration and higher birth rates among minority populations.
 This trend is expected to continue, further enriching the cultural fabric of the nation.

-Ethnic and Racial Diversity in United States
+Ethnic and Racial Diversity in USA

-Linguistic Diversity
+Linguistic Diversity in USA

 • Language Use: Nearly 68 million people in the U.S. speak a language other than English at home.
 Spanish is the most commonly spoken non-English language, followed by Chinese, Tagalog, Vietnamese, and Arabic.